kjj11033/rACC_Control_Flexibility/README.md

 * ics: (Optional) 1 for Stim-ON, 0 for Stim-OFF

 ### Running the Model
-See Run_adaptive_DDM_example.ipynb for a step-by-step demonstration.
+See Run_adaptiveDDM_example.ipynb for a step-by-step demonstration.

 * Full Analysis Runtime: ~4-6 hours for 30,000 samples on the full dataset (N=21 subjects).
 * Quick Demo: To verify installation quickly, reduce nsample to 1000 in the notebook.
 This will run in <10 minutes.